Adversarial Rademacher Complexity of Deep Neural Networks: Introduction

-To the best of our knowledge, how to bound the adversarial Rademacher complexity of deep neural networks has been an unsolved problem since it was raised in 2018.
-In this paper, we provide the first bound for adversarial Rademacher complexity of deep neural networks.
-Our approach is still based on covering number.
-Then, the main difficulty becomes how to calculate the covering number of robustified function classes.
-We provide a novel robustified weight perturbation bound such that we can calculate the covering number of robustified function classes.
+In summary, these two types of attempts aim to eliminate the $\max$ operator using different approaches.
+The methods and their limitations are summarized in Table \ref{tab:my_label}.
+To our knowledge, the problem of bounding the adversarial Rademacher complexity of deep neural networks has remained unsolved since it was first raised in 2018.
+In this paper, we resolve this problem and provide the first bound for the adversarial Rademacher complexity of deep neural networks.
+Our approach is based on the covering number, which serves as an upper bound for Rademacher complexity.
+In adversarial settings, this problem becomes: